©1978

 improved and he may gain transcendence again and again

-in spite of backsliding.
 This is a Stone Age of man’s spirit.
 Anyone with

 insight can see beneath the veneer of the age into